 The HVDC system shall be capable of finding stable operation points with a minimum change in active power flow and voltage level, during and after any planned or unplanned change in the HVDC system or AC network to which it is connected.
 The relevant TSO shall specify the changes in the system conditions for which the HVDC systems shall remain in stable operation.

-The HVDC system owner shall ensure that the tripping or disconnection of an HVDC converter station, as part of any multi-terminal or embedded HVDC system, does not result in transients at the connection point beyond the limit specified by the relevant TSO.
+The HVDC system owner shall ensure that the tripping or disconnection of an HVDC converter station, does not result in transients at the connection point beyond the limit specified by the relevant TSO.

+If specified by the relevant TSO, the HVDC system owner shall ensure that an HVDC converter station being part of an HVDC system, shall be capable of switching continuously to Static Synchronous Compensator (STATCOM) operation mode when subject to DC disturbances.

 The HVDC system shall withstand transient faults on HVAC lines in the network adjacent or close to the HVDC system, and shall not cause any of the equipment in the HVDC system to disconnect from the network due to auto- reclosure of lines in the network.

-The HVDC system owner shall provide information to the relevant system operator on the resilience of the HVDC system to AC system disturbances.
+The HVDC system owner shall provide information to the relevant system operator on the resilience of the HVDC system to AC and DC system disturbances.

 CHAPTER 5